 In the former courthouse where Swiss absinthe distillers used to be prosecuted during the ban on this notorious alcoholic beverage, also known as the “green fairy,” a new museum opened last year: the Maison de l’absinthe.
-The museum, located in the charming village of Motiers, taught me some surprising facts about the history of absinthe in Switzerland, including a fascinating tale involving an absinthe soufflé.
+Located in the charming village of Motiers, it taught me some surprising facts about the history of absinthe in Switzerland, including a fascinating tale involving an absinthe soufflé.
 During the ban, which lasted for nearly 100 years, absinthe production continued in secret, despite the potential consequences facing distillers if they were caught.

 Altogether, it takes about an hour or so to tour the museum.
 After your visit, you can stop in the museum’s absinthe bar for a taste of the formerly clandestine drink.
 My husband and I shared three different types of absinthe, each getting progressively stronger.

-Our absinthe was served the traditional way with a fountain of ice cold water dripping into the glass.
+Our absinthe was served with a fountain of ice cold water dripping into the glass.
 When you add water slowly to the absinthe, it takes on a cloudy white color.
 For the last absinthe we tried, the strongest and most green of the three, we laid a special flat and slotted spoon over the glass with a cube of sugar on top.
 As we added the water slowly into the glass, the cube of sugar dissolved and sweetened the bitter drink.

 Serving absinthe to the French President

 At the Maison de l’absinthe, I heard an interesting story that explained how the ban on absinthe, which started back in 1910 (Swiss citizens voted in favor of the ban in 1908), was eventually lifted in Switzerland.
 Apparently, when French President François Mitterand visited the Hôtel duPeyrou in Neuchâtel, Switzerland in 1983, the chef served him a soufflé glacé à la Fée made with absinthe (although during the trial he evidently changed his story and said it was pastis).
-It caused a major political scandal, which led to a trial that lasted about 2 years and ultimately paved the way, to some extent, for the legalization of absinthe in Switzerland in 2005.
+It caused a major political scandal.
+This led to a trial that lasted about two years and ultimately paved the way, to some extent, for the legalization of absinthe in Switzerland in 2005.